UofTJoonsungPark/Group-261/README.md

 JoonsungPark - GitHub Profile
 Jenny Nguyen - GitHub Profile

-# TODO: Add detail for features, add instructions for how to use the program, link everyone's github to the file
+# TODO: add instructions for how to use the program, link everyone's github to the file